USS Halyburton: 2014

 Halyburton departed her homeport of Naval Station Mayport in January 2014, for her final deployment.
 She was scheduled to be decommissioned in late 2014.

-On February 6, 2014, a Panamanian helicopter crashed while working with Halyburton on illicit trafficking operations.
+On 6 February 2014, a Panamanian helicopter crashed while working with Halyburton on illicit trafficking operations.
 The Bell 412 helicopter had nine people aboard, one of whom died in the crash.

-Halyburton was ceremonially decommissioned on September 6, 2014, at Naval Station Mayport.
-Halyburton was formally decommissioned and struck from the Naval Vessel Register, September 8, 2014.
+Halyburton was ceremonially decommissioned on 6 September 2014, at Naval Station Mayport.
+Halyburton was formally decommissioned and struck from the Naval Vessel Register, 8 September 2014.
 Ex-Halyburton was listed as being berthed at the Naval Inactive Ship Maintenance Facility, Philadelphia, Pennsylvania.
 For a time it was thought that she might be transferred to the Turkish Navy in 2015.
-In 2013, a bill to transfer Halyburton to Turkey in 2015 passed the US House of Representatives.
+In 2013, a bill to transfer Halyburton to Turkey in 2015 passed the U.S. House of Representatives.
 However, the Senate did not take action on the bill and it did not become law.

 Museum plans

-Plans are currently underway to tow the decommissioned frigate to Erie, Pennsylvania and moor her permanently as a floating museum at one of several possible locations, notably an as-yet undeveloped section of Presque Isle Bay.
-The location is significant to ships of the Perry class as, historically, it was their namesake Oliver Hazard Perry who won the Battle of Lake Erie during the War of 1812.
-The future of this effort is far from certain, however fundraising is ongoing and the application process, begun in 2020, is underway.
+As of November 2021, plans were underway to tow the decommissioned frigate to Erie, Pennsylvania and moor her permanently as a floating museum at one of several possible locations, notably an as-yet undeveloped section of Presque Isle Bay.
+The location is significant to ships of the Perry class as, historically, it was their namesake Commodore Oliver Hazard Perry who won the Battle of Lake Erie during the War of 1812.
+Fundraising was ongoing and the application process began in 2020.

+As of February 2024, phase one of the Navy's three-step donation process had been completed and phase two was underway.

+On 25 November 2024, the Navy rejected the city of Erie's bid to acquire USS Halyburton, thus ending all preservation efforts.